|WHAT MOCK TRIAL JUDGES DO

 |THE CASE AT ISSUE

-THIS YEAR, the students will present either the Prosecution or Defense side in the criminal case of State v.
-Bancroft (or) Covington.
+THIS YEAR, the students will present either the Plaintiff or Defense side in the civil case of Riley Winter v.
+TBD, Inc. Here's a summary:

 *** We welcome practitioners and judges with civil and/or criminal experience.